jcarswell/Creating-a-CA/wip-steps.md

     - `certificate`: This here is the (self) signed certificate slash your public key or atleast this tells OpenSSL where to look to find it.
     - `crlnumber`: This is similar the serial file with the exception that it is the "serial number" for your CRL.
     - `crl`: This is the location that the CRL is stored
+    - `crl_extensions`: this tells OpenSSL which section to look at for the CRL generation configuration
+    - `default_crl_days`: This is how long your CRL is valid for, in days
+    - `default_crl_hours`: This is the same as `default_crl_days` however this specifies CRL validity in days
+    - `default_md`: This is what will be used for your message digest, any of the md's supported by your current version of OpenSSL.
+At a minimum you should use sha256 or sha512.
+     - For a full list of available digests avalible use `openssl list-message-digest-algorithms`
+    - `name_opt` and `cert_opt`: This tells OpenSSL how to display the certificate when you are generating the certificate.
+For both of these options use `ca_default` to use the new OpenSSL defaults for displaying ther certificates as the old view is depriciated however is the default if not specified.
+    - `default_days`: The default validity period used when signing certificates.
+For server certificates, the typical recommendation is arround 375 days to add some give in leeway in the event that the certificate can be changes at the end of 1 year.
+    - `copy_extensions`: This should be used to set only as `none`.
+This tells OpenSSL whether it should copy extensions from the request or not.
+     - Quote from manual pages
+      > The copy_extensions option should be used with caution.
+If care is not taken then it can be a security risk.
+For example if a certificate request contains a basicConstraints extension with CA:TRUE and the copy_extensions value is set to copyall and the user does not spot this when the certificate is displayed then this will hand the requester a valid CA certificate.
+      > This situation can be avoided by setting copy_extensions to copy and including basicConstraints with CA:FALSE in the configuration file.
+Then if the request contains a basicConstraints extension it will be ignored.
+    - `policy`: This tells OpenSSL which section to look at for the CA signing policy
+   3. Section `[ policy_strict ]`: CA Policy
+    - Okay lets start with what this is section is.
+This is tied to the `policy` feild in the CA specfication section.
+This tells OpenSSL what to do with each of the Distinguished name (DN) feilds.
+There is three valid arguments for each of the dn's, match, supplied and optional.
+    - DN: The distinguished names are countryName, stateOrProvinceName, orginizationName, orginizationalUnitName, commonName and emailAddress each of these should be specified along with the one of the aforementioned values depending on the requirments of the specificate CA policy
+   4. Section `[ req ]`: OpenSSL Module definition
+    - `default_bits`: The default key size this will corespond with your choosen digest algorithim.
+As a minimum this should be 2048, which is the current minimum supported key length by browsers when using the sha digest, however for better future compatibility choose 4096 especially for the CA. using a longer key length doesn't inhibit your ability to sign request that use a shorter key lenght, though based on current standards unless under extrodinary circumstatnces, anything under 2048 should not be permitted for signing.
+    - `default_md`: Same deal as default_md from the CA definition, this defines the messige digest to use for creating the key and further generating the signing request.
+    - `string_mask`: This option masks out the use of certain string types.
+The current best practice is to use utf8only given the multilingual nature of the web today.
+    - `utf8`: This tells the request to use utf8 string format over ASCII when set to `yes`.
+If this isn't present it is the same as using `no`, which uses ASCII strings instead.
+    - `distinguished_name`: This tells OpenSSL where to look to determine what DN's are required in the signing request.
+    - `req_extensions`: This tells OpenSSL where to look for extensions to include in the signing request
+    - `x509_extensions`: Similar to req_extensions this specifies what x509 extensions to include in the signing request
+    - With all of this in mind, this isn't necessarily needed in the configuration that is included with the CA configuration however haveing this in the template that is used when generating a request is importation to generate a valid certificate under the current accepted standard.